AymenXS/AymenXS/README.md

 # Hi there, I'm Aymen 👻!

-## I'm learning to be a WebDev; Currently I'm immersed in learning!
+## I'm learning to be a WebDeveloper; Currently I'm immersed in learning!

 ### Languages and Tools: